- About KC Streetcar

 - News + Events

 The KC Streetcar is here and you are ready to ride.
-Here are some helpful tips to make your journey safe, fun and enjoyable of all.
+Here are some helpful tips to make your journey safe, fun and enjoyable for all.

 The streetcar tracks are in the ground whether the streetcar is traveling on them or not.
 As a cyclist, it is important to stay alert when riding around the streetcar tracks.
 To safely cross the streetcar tracks, cyclists should cross at a 90-degree angle.
 This also applies to wheelchairs, scooters, skateboards and strollers.
 Always stop, look and listen before crossing the tracks and whenever possible, find alternate bike friendly streets and routes.